Euphrates in the Bible

 Verse ConceptsGovernorsBeyond The River

-I also said to the king: “If it pleases the king, let me have letters written to the governors of the region west of the Euphrates River, so that they will grant me safe passage until I reach Judah.
+I said to the king, "If the king is so inclined, let him give me letters for the governors of Trans-Euphrates that will enable me to travel safely until I reach Judah,

 Verse Conceptsequipping, physicalGovernorsSafetyAccreditationBeyond The River

-I went to the governors of the region west of the Euphrates and gave them the king’s letters.
-The king had also sent officers of the infantry and cavalry with me.
+Then I went to the governors of Trans-Euphrates, and I presented to them the letters from the king.
+The king had sent with me officers of the army and horsemen.

 Verse ConceptsBeyond The River

-Next to them the repairs were done by Melatiah the Gibeonite, Jadon the Meronothite, and the men of Gibeon and Mizpah, who were under the authority of the governor of the region west of the Euphrates River.
+Adjacent to them worked Melatiah the Gibeonite and Jadon the Meronothite, who were men of Gibeon and Mizpah.
+These towns were under the jurisdiction of the governor of Trans-Euphrates.

 Verse ConceptsGovernorsHuman Authority, Nature OfBeyond The River